datacamp/community-courses-r-yelp-and-the-search-for-good-indian-food/chapter2.md

 <p>`subset(alpha, alpha %in% "A")`
 <p>`[1] "A"`</p>

+After successfully subsetting the data, generate a table of the authentic Indian users to get a sense of the size of the data.

+Take a look at the number of users in each city.
+The `select`, `group_by`, `summarise` and `n()` functions of the `dplyr` package are great tools for quickly calculating the users in each city.

 *** =instructions
 - Subset the `indian` data set to just the users with native Indian names.
 Use the operator `%in%` with the `indian_names_clean` data set as the subset terms.
 - Generate a table of the `authentic_users`.
+- Generate the `number_authentic_city` data frame using `select`, `group_by`, `summarise` and `n()`.
+- Display the total number of authentic users in each city.
 *** =hint
 When loading the names don't change the sample_code!
 Just remove the `#`